 The Core Fund is a partnership organized in August 2003 by Hines to invest in existing office properties in the United States that Hines believes are desirable long-term holdings.
 The Core Fund owns interests in real estate assets through certain limited liability companies and limited partnerships which have mortgage financing in place.
-As of December 31, 2007, the Company owned a 32.0% non-managing general partnership interest in the Core Fund, which held ownership interests in 24 properties across the United States.
+As of June 30, 2008 and December 31, 2007, respectively, the Company owned a 28.7% and 32.0% non-managing general partnership interest in the Core Fund, which held ownership interests in 25 and 24 properties across the United States.